 Cholesterol is a soft, wax-like substance found in all parts of the body.
 Your body needs a little bit of cholesterol to work properly.
 But too much cholesterol can clog your arteries and lead to heart disease.

 Cholesterol blood tests are done to help you and your health care provider better understand your risk for heart disease, stroke, and other problems caused by narrowed or blocked arteries.

-Some cholesterol is considered good and some is considered bad.
+Some types of cholesterol are considered good and some are considered bad.
 Different blood tests can be done to measure each type of cholesterol.

 Your provider may order only a total cholesterol level as the first test.
 It measures all types of cholesterol in your blood.

 You may also have a lipid (or coronary risk) profile, which includes:

 - Low density lipoprotein (LDL cholesterol)

 - Triglycerides (another type of fat in your blood)